Information for Authors

-OBP is an approved member of OASPA, the Open Access Scholarly Publishers Association, our titles are listed in the Directory of Open Access Books and, through Worldreader, our books are accessed in the developing world on e-readers and mobile phones.
+OBP is an approved member of OASPA, the Open Access Scholarly Publishers Association and we are compliant with the open access requirements of the European Research Council, Wellcome, and the Austrian Science Fund (FWF).
+Our titles are listed in the Directory of Open Access Books and, through Worldreader, our books are accessed in the developing world on e-readers and mobile phones.

 After publication you will be able to embed the free to read edition of your work on your website, social media page, blog and any other digital platform.

 Open Access equals more readers: Our books are currently read by over 400 readers per month per title in over 207 countries.
 Our books are uploaded on our website and a number of platforms, such as Google Reader, Open Editions, and textbooks platforms such as Merlot II.
 Free and easy to embed, our books are also available on a number of websites, blogs and social networking sites.
 Allowing free access to your research means that more people will be able to engage with your ideas around the world, and provides more opportunity for the citation of your work.